siberianfox/g2wiki/Compiling-G2-on-Windows-(Atmel-Studio-6.2).md

   * You **will not** need the Atmel Solutions framework when asked.
   * You **will** need the USB drivers when asked.

+**Note: do NOT use an ASF project (like the Arduino Due board) when setting up you project!
+It's best not to even download ASF.**

 ## Cloning the git repository.

 The easiest way on Windows to clone the git repo is probably to use the GitHub Windows app.